lclh813/Pivot/README.md

 | 2017/12/31    | Farm 4    | KIWI          | 5   |

 ### 3.1.3.
 Data Type Conversion
-- Records in Column ```"Qty"``` turned out to be string objects rather than numeric values because they are formatted with thousand separator.
+- Records in Column ***Qty*** turned out to be string objects rather than numeric values because they are formatted with thousand separator.
 It is necessary to convert strings to numbers to proceed further calculation.
 #### 3.1.3.1.
 Conversion to String
 - Tool: Python ```astype```
 #### 3.1.3.2.
 Remove Thousand Separator